 Just typing about this I can smell the chemically-apple scent of Salon Selectives.
-Do you remember who revolutionary Salon Selectives seemed in the 80s?
+Do you remember how revolutionary Salon Selectives seemed in the 80s?
 Hairspray that smelled good?
 It was amazing.

 So yeah.
 I like makeup.
 I like reading about it.
 Back when I had disposable income and only read Sweet Valley High books, I really liked to buy makeup.
 Sure it was a waste of money because I usually wore makeup and did my hair for about one-week or so in September from the time school started until the day after school pictures were taken.
 That’s how long the novelty lasted.
 Then I was back to wearing ponytails and sleeping in.

 This laziness followed me up through junior-highdom all the way into adulthood.
 There was a brief flirtation with those brown and raisin-colored lipsticks in the mid-90s.
 And occasionally I go through a nail polish phase, but for the most part I haven’t bought or worn makeup since the 80s.